 We burst out laughing and almost wetted our pants, and it ended in a big teenage giggle-fest.
 Finding solace like this was just what we both needed, followed with that inclination to just get on with life, not willing to trade good for bad.
 While my friend had been travelling around the world the last few years, I had been travelling the insides of my mental and emotional being, re-evaluating my expectations of that same world.

 With retiring from work 5.5 years ago, along came a completely new approach to life, a new way of being in this world.
 What I found was so easy, so ridiculously easy.
 Life is a strategic game, and if you are the type of person who loves getting in your own way, you simply need to think.
 And think deeply.

-How can you gain insight in yourself and move forward when you refuse to think about the past and what’s holding you back?
+How can you gain insight into yourself and move forward when you refuse to think about the past and what’s holding you back?
 Stop saying “Yeah yeah, I’m fine,” when all you do is delay solutions and methods to get better.
 When you keep yourself from thinking about trauma, it’ll remain a no-fly-zone in your mind, unable to take on new mental challenges.
 Tackle that beast, look it straight into its eyes and tell it that you’re stronger, smarter, more inventive and yes, even sexier.

 Today’s challenge, so?

 Physically preparing myself for that first autumn walk; mentally saying that you’re way better than you think you are.